Dario Ortiz (artist)

 Dario Ortiz Robledo (born September 12, 1968) is a Colombian artist.

 Biography

 Ortiz, a self-taught artist, was born in Ibagué, Colombia.
 He graduated from the Colegio San Tarsicio in Bogotá in 1986.
-He studied History and Art Appreciation in the Jorge Tadeo Lozano University in 1990–1991.
+He studied History and Art Appreciation at Jorge Tadeo Lozano University in 1990–1991.
 Since 1995, he has been a contributor to the Ibaque newspaper, El Nuevo Día.

 Ortiz publications include the books: Oscar Rodríguez Naranjo, the painter of beauty (1996), Neorealism (2000), in collaboration with Carol Damian, and the essays Vásquez de Arce y Ceballos drawings (2007), A Brief History of the arts in the territory of Tolima (2007), and A novel painted (2008).

 In 2003, Ortiz founded, and is the head of, the Museo de Arte del Tolima in Ibagué.